-Cervical intra-epithelial neoplasia (CIN) means abnormal changes of the cells that line the cervix.
+Cervical intra-epithelial neoplasia (CIN) is a term that describes abnormal changes of the cells that line the cervix.
 CIN is not cancer.
-But if the abnormal area is not treated, over time it may develop into cancer of the cervix (cervical cancer).
+But if the abnormal cells are not treated, over time they may develop into cancer of the cervix (cervical cancer).

 CIN does not cause any symptoms.
 You are not likely to find out you have it unless you have cervical screening.
 Screening uses tests to find abnormal changes and to check whether they should be treated.

 For some people with CIN, the abnormal changes go back to normal naturally.
 But if you do need treatment, it is usually very effective.
 Treatment removes or destroys the abnormal cells and prevents cancer developing in the future.

 The main cause of CIN is an infection called the human papilloma virus (HPV).
 There are over 100 types of this virus.
 Some types of HPV can affect the cervix.
 The types that cause abnormal cell changes in the cervix are called high-risk HPV